 Dervla Murphy is a cycle touring heavyweight.
-Ireland to India by bicycle was her most well known journey and subsequent best selling book.
-As an expat living in India this story resonated a lot.
-I often hear about the original hippies in the 60’s and 70’s traveling overland with full psychedelics through Iran, Afghanistan and Pakistan on a magic bus.
+Ireland to India by bicycle was her most well-known journey and subsequent best selling book.
+As an ex-pat living in India, this story resonated a lot.
+I often hear about the original hippies in the 60’s and 70’s travelling overland with full psychedelics through Iran, Afghanistan and Pakistan on a magic bus.
 Dervla’s adventure is the stuff of legend.

 The context of this journey is important; solo female travellers crossing continents was incredibly rare; a woman alone riding a bicycle was unheard of.

-Famously, Dervla traveled with a revolver and her bike Roz, short for Rozinante, in allusion to Don Quixote’s steed.
+Famously, Dervla travelled with a revolver and her bike Roz, short for Rozinante, in allusion to Don Quixote’s steed.
 Full Tilt* is a beautiful account of an iconic route.
-This daring escapade along the ‘Hippie Trail’ set the standard for two wheeled travel back when bikes, kit and currency were hard to come by.
-The enduing legacy of this enigmatic adventurer lives on in this marvellous book.
+This daring escapade along the ‘Hippie Trail’ set the standard for two-wheeled travel back when bikes, kit and currency were hard to come by.
+The enduring legacy of this enigmatic adventurer lives on in this marvellous book.
 Highly recommended.

-Janapar*, meaning journey in Armenian, is the love on a bike story of self unemployed creative nomad, Tom Allen.
-The journey begins in the ashes of the failed Ride Earth project, an off road around the world attempt with two friends.
+Janapar*, meaning journey in Armenian, is the love on a bike story of a self-unemployed creative nomad, Tom Allen.
+The journey begins in the ashes of the failed Ride Earth project, an off-road around the world attempt with two friends.
 As relations sour and the project crumbles, Tom discovers a new mission when he meets Tenny, an Armenian graphic designer.

 The action unfolds as Tom begins his round the world bike ride once again only to realise that he’s met the love of his life.